Drying Process of Water Based Paint

 I just wanted to talk briefly about the drying process of water-based paint.
 A lot of people, including decorators, just assume when a coat of paint is “touch-dry”, the drying process has finished.
 This simply isn’t the case.

 Water-based paint dries through the evaporation of water from the material.
-As the water evaporates from the paint, it dries.
-However, the water in a lot of paint is locked in place with starch.
+As the water evaporates from the paint, it dries and the binder basically glues everything in place.
+However, the water in a lot of paint is locked in place with starch or cellulous.
 So, even though it may feel dry, there is still a little bit of water retained in the paint.

 That little bit of water makes a big difference, because while it’s there, the paint is still retracting.
 This means the paint film is still tightening on the substrate.
 If you apply additional coats of paint before the previous coat has fully dried, the surface tension on the substrate is amplified.
 This can lead to problems such as crazing or peeling.